MicrosoftDocs/win32/desktop-src/delivery_optimization/ibackgroundcopyjob-complete.md

 All of the files have been successfully transferred if the job's state is **BG_JOB_STATE_TRANSFERRED**.
 To check the state of the job, call the [**IBackgroundCopyJob::GetState**](ibackgroundcopyjob-getstate.md) method.
 You can also implement the [**IBackgroundCopyCallback**](ibackgroundcopycallback.md) interface to receive notification when all of the files have been transferred to the client.

-DO retains jobs that are less than 30 days only.
+Delivery Optimization retains jobs that are less than 30 days only.
 All older jobs will be removed.
-DO does not support the [JobInactivityTimeout](https://www.bing.com/search?q=JobInactivityTimeout) Group Policy.
+Delivery Optimization does not support the [JobInactivityTimeout](https://www.bing.com/search?q=JobInactivityTimeout) Group Policy.

 For download jobs, you can call the **Complete** method at anytime during the transfer process; however, only files that were successfully transferred to the client before calling this method are saved.
-For example, if you call the **Complete** method while DO is processing the third of five files, only the first two files are saved.
+For example, if you call the **Complete** method while Delivery Optimization is processing the third of five files, only the first two files are saved.
 To determine which files have been transferred, call the [**IBackgroundCopyFile::GetProgress**](ibackgroundcopyfile-getprogress-method.md) method and compare the **BytesTransferred** member to the **BytesTotal** member of the [**BG_FILE_PROGRESS**](bg-file-progress.md) structure.

 For upload jobs, you can call the **Complete** method only when the job's state is **BG_JOB_STATE_TRANSFERRED**.